stratum-mining/sv2-spec/03-Protocol-Overview.md

 Differently from `NewExtendedMiningJob`, in case the Template's Coinbase is a SegWit transaction, BIP141 fields MUST NOT be stripped from `SubmitSolution`'s `coinbase_tx`.

 That's because the Template Distribution Server would not be able to propagate a block without that data.

+### 3.7.4.
+BIP141 on `NewTemplate`

+On the Template Distribution Protocol's `NewTemplate` there is one field affected by BIP141:
+- `coinbase_tx_outputs`

+In case of blocks containing SegWit transactions (and optionally blocks that don't as well), this field carries the `OP_RETURN` output with the witness commitment.
+The `witness reserved value` (Coinbase witness) used for calculating this witness commitment is assumed to be 32 bytes of `0x00`, as it currently holds no consensus-critical meaning.
+This [may change in future soft-forks](https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki#extensible-commitment-structure).